FREEDOM LOOSENS THE MEMORY

 Money was short in most cases, because the rates of pay for working parties was 10 cents per day (approx. 3d) for ordinary soldiers and junior N.C.O.’s and 15 cents per day for Sergeants and Warrant Officers.
 Commissioned officers received only one payment of money towards the end of our 7 months stay there.

-On His Majesty’s birthday each sub-camp held its own special parade at lOam, ending with the National Anthem.
+On His Majesty’s birthday each sub-camp held its own special parade at l0am, ending with the National Anthem.
 All sub-camps synchronised in its singing, much to the concern of the ‘Nips’ who had not been warned of this parade and who thought that the whole camp was staging a joint escape.
 Orders were issued immediately that no future entertainments, parades or in fact any congregating of a body of men were to be held without the permission of the ‘Nips’.

-On the whole the standard of health was fair, there being however many cases of dysentry, dengue (a form of fever), malaria and tropical ulcers.
+On the whole the standard of health was fair, there being however many cases of dysentery, dengue (a form of fever), malaria and tropical ulcers.
 Bad cases were sent into Batavia to a Dutch hospital where able treatment was given by Dutch doctors under ‘Nip’ supervision.

 There were many pigeons around the camp when we arrived and a number of these were enticed into one of the sub-camps and trapped.
 One or two soldiers who were fanciers bred quite a family from these, mostly for their own entertainment and in case they should prove of use later on.
 In September when a party of 500 officers and men left the camp for an unknown destination, two birds were smuggled away.
 One was released soon after embarkation to tell us that they had been joined by another party of 500 from other camps.
 The second bird was released, jf I remember rightly, six hours after the boat had sailed, with the message that Borneo was their probable destination.
 This turned out to be correct, as we found news of them in a paper nine months after our arrival in Japan.